Language

 Understanding the exception class hierarchy lets you catch errors at the right level of granularity.
 For example, FileNotFoundError is a subclass of OSError, so you could catch it with except OSError — but specifying FileNotFoundError directly makes your intent clearer.

-Silently ignoring an exception with a bare except and pass is an anti-pattern that makes bugs hard to find.
+Silently ignoring an exception with a bare except and pass can make bugs hard to find.
 At a minimum, add a log statement or print to record that an error occurred.

 If you find any errors or copyright issues, please .